LazerHax/public-stuff/README.md

 - these coaches are capable of speeds of up to 160 mph all the way up SSG2 with little to no derailments. have fun!
 - the coaches have two commands: ".lighton" and ".lightoff". the colors and textures of the windows when on/off are configurable in the E2.
 - if you want to remove the middle skirting, remove the pushmodels with the model set to "models/ext/stock/passenger/pullman_standard_coach.mdl"
+- the observation car has a customizable drumhead, with five different variations: round, square, square squat, daylight, and none.

 the first batch release includes:
 - Postal-storage (85ft) (UP)